 Cape Girardeau, Missouri

 In this lesson, after brainstorming a list of local issues, students select and research an issue that concerns them, using Internet and print sources.
 Next, students review the concepts of purpose and audience.
 They then argue a position on their selected issue in letters to two different audiences, addressing their own purpose and considering the needs of the audience in each letter.
-Students work with peer groups as they use on online tool to draft and revise their letters.
-Finally, letters are published using on online, interactive Letter Generator, and then sent to their intended readers.
+Students work with peer groups as they use an online tool to draft and revise their letters.
+Finally, letters are published using the online, interactive Letter Generator, and then sent to their intended readers.

 - Persuasion Map: Use this online tool to map out and print your persuasive argument.
 Included are spaces to map out your thesis, three reasons, and supporting details.